highstreeto/rust-workshop/doc/slides/src/slides/05-OwnershipBurrows.md

 <div class="fragment fade-in-then-semi-out">

-Each value in Rust has an owner.
+Each value in Rust has an owner

 </div>

 <div class="fragment fade-in-then-semi-out">

-There can only be one owner at a time.
+There can only be one owner at a time

 </div>

 <div class="fragment fade-in-then-semi-out">

-When the owner goes out of scope, the value will be dropped.
+When the owner goes out of scope, the value will be dropped

 </div>